An Intimate Discovery of Canada's Inside Passage & Great Bear Rainforest Aboard a Private Sailboat

 Day 1: Vancouver, British Columbia / Terrace

-Our spirit bear tour begins in Vancouver, where we board our group flight (arranged by NHA) north to Terrace in the lush Skeena River Valley.
-We’re met on arrival and transferred to the Yellow Cedar Lodge, which enjoys a secluded location overlooking the river.
-This evening, gather with our Expedition Leader for a welcome dinner and orientation.
+Our B.C. adventure begins in Vancouver, where we board our group flight (arranged by NHA) north to Terrace in the lush Skeena River Valley.
+We’re met on arrival and transferred to Yellow Cedar Lodge, which enjoys a secluded location overlooking the river.
+This evening, gather with our Expedition Leader for a welcome dinner and spirit bear tour orientation.